 These cowgirl cookies have all the good stuff… brown butter, oatmeal, chocolate and hint of salt.
-They will make you say yee-haw and grab another!
+They are a fun twist on cowboy cookies that will make you say yee-haw and grab another!

 These cookies are a perfect way to quiet your sweet tooth.
 The brown butter adds depth of flavor and the final results are the perfect mix of chewy delicious oatmeal and chocolate cookies.

 A pinch of salt on top is optional, but adds one more layer of flavor.
 Make a batch to share or make some and freeze the extra for when you need to treat yourself!

 MiMi originally made this recipe back in 2015.
 She thought she was saving herself some time browning the butter rather than softening it, but then she chilled it to let it set back up.

 That negated any saved time from browning the butter.
 You know what I did though?